Start Free Trial Book a Demo

 Wrapping Up

-Overall, GitBook is a useful tool for documentation, but there are also some great alternatives out there.
+Overall, GitBook is a useful tool for documentation, but there are also some alternatives out there.
 For example, our own Document360 is well-suited for technical teams documenting software or hardware products or APIs.
 The platform is flexible enough to accommodate different workflows and operates reliably for all your documentation needs.

-Users of GitBook may be interested in seeking other options, such as Document360, which offers you everything you need for great documentation whilst keeping things simple.
+Document360 offers you everything you need for great documentation whilst keeping things simple.
 There’s a plan to suit every user and you’ll uncover endless useful features in Document360 that helps you manage and improve your documentation.

 An intuitive knowledge base software to easily add your content and integrate it with any application.
 Give Document360 a try!